Inspiration

 Canada

-When Canada legalized the recreational use of cannabis in 2018, it became a haven for cannabis lovers and cannacurious travelers who wanted to taste some of those Canadian flavors without the worry.
+When Canada legalized the recreational use of cannabis in 2018, it became a haven for cannabis lovers and cannacurious travelers who wanted to taste some of those Canadian flavors without any worries.
 Whether you're exploring the bustling city of Toronto, chilling in Vancouver, or going on a skiing trip in Quebec, there's always a dispensary nearby.

 Thailand

-I think the cannabis travel community jumped out of their skin the moment they heard Thailand decriminalized weed in 2022.
-Now, you can visit some of the most beautiful beaches and eat some of the best food in the world while trying some flowers grown by seasoned Thai farmers.
+I think the cannabis travel community jumped out of their skin the moment they heard Thailand legalized the plant for medical use.
+Now, medical cannabis patients can visit some of the most beautiful beaches and eat some of the best food in the world while trying out some flavors grown by seasoned Thai farmers.

 Jamaica